 Impossible, you say?
 Not if you’ve got niacinamide in your routine.
-Also known as vitamin B3, it is actually so versatile, gentle and effective that I believe it's the one active ingredient everyone should be using.
+Also known as vitamin B3, this active ingredient is so versatile, gentle and effective that I believe everyone should be using it.

-In this tutorial, you will learn what niacinamide is, what it can do for your skin, and the best products to try (no matter what your skin type).
-If you're new to this wonder vitamin, I'm so excited for you to discover it!
+In this tutorial, you will learn what niacinamide is, what it can do for your skin, how to incorporate it into your routine, and the best products to try (no matter what your skin type).

 What Is Niacinamide?

-These coenzymes boost cellular metabolism, meaning they give our skin cells the energy they need to carry out their functions.
-In fact, NADH and NADPH are involved in more than 40 biochemical processes, including such important jobs as DNA repair and cell turnover.
+These coenzymes are essential for cellular metabolism, meaning they give our cells the energy they need to carry out their functions.
+In fact, they are involved in more than 40 biochemical reactions, including such important jobs as DNA repair and cell turnover.

 - Antipruritic (soothing)

-Here's a deep dive into exactly what this means for your skin.
+Now for a deep dive on exactly what this means for your specific skin issues.

-Here are all the ways it can help your skin:
+Here are all the ways that niacinamide can help your skin.

 1. Fights Free Radicals

-Niacinamide has been found to protect from free radicals and prevent oxidative stress.
-(Free radicals are unstable molecules that cause signs of aging by depleting the natural antioxidants in our skin and damaging proteins, DNA and other parts of skin cells.)
+Free radicals are unstable molecules (which can come from sources such as the sun and environmental pollutants) that cause signs of aging by depleting the natural antioxidants in our skin.
+This imbalance between antioxidants and free radicals is known as “oxidative stress” and can damage proteins, DNA and other parts of skin cells.

 2. Fades Pigmentation

-Niacinamide is a proven treatment for dark spots, discolourations, brown patches and melasma.
+Niacinamide is a proven treatment for all sorts of pigmentation issues, from dark spots and discolourations to brown patches and melasma.